 What defenses are there?

 At Weeden Law, we know that burglary and robbery charges ruin lives.
-That’s why we have a wide variety of defenses for these types of cases.
+That’s why we have a wide variety of defenses for robbery and burglary charges in Denver.
 Below, we’ll go into detail about how we defend our clients against robbery and burglary charges.

 - Your intention wasn’t to take anything.